farahahmed09/Pizza-Store-Scooper-Violation-Detection/README.md

 ## Overview

-[cite_start]This project is focused on building a Computer Vision system for a pizza store to monitor hygiene protocol compliance[cite: 3].
-[cite_start]Specifically, the system detects whether workers are using a scooper when picking up certain ingredients from designated areas (ROIs - Regions of Interest)[cite: 4].
-[cite_start]Any action of picking up these ingredients without a scooper will be flagged as a violation[cite: 5].
+This project is focused on building a Computer Vision system for a pizza store to monitor hygiene protocol compliance.Specifically, the system detects whether workers are using a scooper when picking up certain ingredients from designated areas (ROIs - Regions of Interest).Any action of picking up these ingredients without a scooper will be flagged as a violation.

 ## Features

-- [cite_start]**Real-time Violation Detection**: Analyzes video streams to flag hygiene protocol violations as they happen[cite: 11, 15].
+- **Real-time Violation Detection**: Analyzes video streams to flag hygiene protocol violations as they happen.
-- [cite_start]**Microservices Architecture**: The system is decoupled into independent services for scalability and maintainability[cite: 7, 32, 33].
+- **Microservices Architecture**: The system is decoupled into independent services for scalability and maintainability.
-- [cite_start]**Database Logging**: Every confirmed violation is saved to a persistent database with relevant metadata.
+- **Database Logging**: Every confirmed violation is saved to a persistent database with relevant metadata.
-- [cite_start]**Web-Based User Interface**: A live dashboard displays the video feed, all AI detections, and a real-time count of violations with on-screen alerts[cite: 15, 56, 78].
+- **Web-Based User Interface**: A live dashboard displays the video feed, all AI detections, and a real-time count of violations with on-screen alerts.

 ## Setup Instructions